 The Exposure slider is used to set the overall brightness, so that the photograph looks 'correctly exposed'.
 You can use the Exposure slider to visually assess how brightly exposed you want the picture to be and use this as your primary tool for adjusting the image brightness.
-If you hold down the state and the exposure slider this shows you a threshold preview which indicates where there might be highlight clipping, or you can rely on the highlight clipping indicator shown in Figure 3 to tell you which highlights are about to be clipped.
+If you hold down the alt key as you drag the Exposure slider this shows you a threshold preview which indicates where there might be highlight clipping, or you can rely on the highlight clipping indicator shown in Figure 3 to tell you which highlights are about to be clipped.